JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 13: a script that takes a list of words as input and prints only words that appear exactly once exercise 14: Display lines containing the pattern “root” from the file /etc/passwd exercise 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+exercise 13: a script that takes a list of words as input and prints only words that appear exactly once exercise 14: Display lines containing the pattern “root” from the file /etc/passwd exercise 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd exercise 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd